 From Sing Gompa we climb a ridge to gain the main Gosainkunda trail.
 The trail climbs steeply up the ridge and at several points on top of the ridge itself.
 There is rich, moist mountain forests on the northern slopes and dry scrub vegetation on the south.
 As the trail ascends, there are outstanding views across Langtang valley to Langtang Lirung.
 To the west there are dramatic views of Himalchuli, Ganesh Himal and Manaslu.
 Eventually the trail descends from the ridge to the first of three lakes, Saraswati Kund.
 The second lake in the chain is named Bhairab Kund, and the third, Gosainkunda.
 This lake is particularly sacred and a place of pilgrimage in the summer.
 The Gosainkunda (Holy Shiva's lake) is a high altitude lake.
 According to the Hindu legend Lord Shiva himself created this high altitude lake to slake his thirst after drinking poison. .

 From Chisopani the trail passes through meadows and cultivated fields then climbs through oak and rhododendron forest to Burlang Bhanjyang.
 From here there are magnificent views, from Annapurna in the west to Ganesh Himal and Numbur in the east.
 This ridge marks the northern rim of the Kathmandu Valley.
 Just after Chisopani there is an entrance to Shivapuri watershed and wildlife reserve.
 The trail goes through the reserve, moving up to the hill and down to Mulkharka, from which you can already see Kathmandu.
 From Mulkharka, we descend on endless stairs to the exit from the reserve and to Sundarijal.
-From Sundarijal we take a 45 minutes drive to Kathmandu..
+From Sundarijal we take an hour’s drive to Kathmandu. .

 Moderate to fairly challenging